 For those keen to venture out of the modern comforts of Bora Bora’s many five-star properties, head to the city of Vaitape.
 Situated under several freestanding palapas on a lagoon-side deck, visit Bora Bora Yacht Club, a place to dock your boat, spend the night or simply order one of the island’s best Piña Coladas, made with freshly squeezed coconut milk.

 Not far away is MaiKai, part of MaiKai Bora Bora Marina & Yacht Club, where the local catch, like a mahi burger or poisson cru (raw local fish, coconut, lime), is paired beside a chilled house punch flavored with vanilla rum and cinnamon.

-French Polynesia’s business hub, and what most resembles a city, can be found on Tahiti island.
+French Polynesia’s business hub and most densely populated area can be found on Tahiti island.
 Set within Marina Taina, about a 10-minute drive from Fa’a’ā International Airport, is Pink Coconut, a contemporary indoor/outdoor eatery and popular sunset cocktail spot that serves a serious, and seriously boozy, Mojito, built with a mix of local Mana’o Tahiti rum plus Havana Club.
 In addition to a handful of rum-rich options, like the Ti’ Punch and Daiquiri, one will also find a slew of other classics.

 During the day, it’s a more casual affair, with a somewhat continental menu on offer beside local seafood specialties, to be enjoyed with prime views of the super-yachts docked feet away.
 By night, come before the sun dips for killer pink skies and more of a lounge feel, with live music on weekends.